 This marbled Chocolate Pumpkin Bread is a super simple and quick pumpkin bread recipe that will be the first to fly off your table.
-Topped with huge chocolate chunks, this bread is moist, not super sweet sweet and easy to make with healthy ingredients.
+Topped with huge chocolate chunks, this bread is moist, not super sweet and easy to make with healthy ingredients.
 This recipe is Paleo, gluten-free, dairy-free.

 Pumpkin is an awesome ingredient to use for baking.
 It gives breads like this a super moist and soft texture and a great flavor.